alexandershov/learn/net/nagle/README.md

 This behaviour can be switched off with TCP_NODELAY flag.
 In this case we'll send new data as soon as possible.

+## Lessons learned
+I've spent a lot of time creating sockets with TCP_NODELAY and still having Nagle on.
+The reason was simple - I set TCP_NODELAY inside of the Docker container and Mac OS X was completely unaware of it.